An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Algorithm for enumerating connected induced subgraphs of size

-\textit{Case 2.} We consider the case that $C'$ and $C''$ are enumerated by the same enumeration path.
-We further assume $C'$ is enumerated before $C''$, which implies that $C'$ is outputted by an inner enumeration node in line 7 of Algorithm 2 ($C'=S\cup T$).
-If we track the reverse direction of the enumeration node outputting $C''$, it should eventually arrive at a single enumeration node $T_i$ that outputs $C'$.
-In $T_i$, the enumeration path that outputs $C''$ includes a vertex $v$ from the last $\ell$ vertices in $F$.
-However, according to the definition of $F$, every vertex in $F$ is a neighbor of $C'$, that is, $F\cap C'=\emptyset$.
-Thus, $v \notin C'$.
-Therefore, $C'\neq C''$, we arrive at a contradiction.
+\textit{Case 2.} We consider the case that $C_1$ and $C_2$ are enumerated by the same enumeration path.
+We further assume $C_1$ is enumerated before $C_2$, which implies that $C_1$ is output by an internal enumeration node in line 17 of the algorithm ($C_1=S\cup T$).
+If we track the reverse direction of the enumeration node outputting $C_2$, it has to eventually arrive at a single enumeration node $T_i$ that outputs $C_1$.
+In $T_i$, the enumeration path that outputs $C_2$ includes a vertex $v$ from the last $\ell$ vertices in $F$.
+However, according to the definition of $F$, every vertex in $F$ is a neighbor of $C_1$, that is, $F\cap C_1=\emptyset$.
+Thus, $v \notin C_1$.
+Therefore, $C_1\neq C_2$, we arrive at a contradiction.